The isomorphism problem for plain groups is in $\Sigma_3^{\mathsf{P}}$: Introduction

 \section{Introduction}

-The classical core of combinatorial group theory centers on Dehn's three algorithmic problems concerning finitely presented groups \cite{Dehn}: given a finite presentation for a group, describe an algorithm that decides whether or not an arbitrary word in the generators and their inverses spells the identity element (the word problem); given a finite presentation for a group, describe an algorithm that decides whether or not two arbitrary words in the generators and their inverses spell conjugate elements (the conjugacy problem); given two finite presentations, describe an algorithm that decides whether or not the groups presented are isomorphic (the isomorphism problem).
-For arbitrary presentations, these problems are undecidable and so upper bounds on complexity are impossible.
-Any project in combinatorial group theory requires working with presentations that come with a promise that they determine groups in a particular class, or presentations that provide (intrinsic or extrinsic) additional structure.
+The classical core of combinatorial group theory centres on Dehn's three algorithmic problems concerning finitely presented groups \cite{Dehn}: given a finite presentation for a group, describe an algorithm that decides whether or not an arbitrary word in the generators and their inverses spells the identity element (the word problem); given a finite presentation for a group, describe an algorithm that decides whether or not two arbitrary words in the generators and their inverses spell conjugate elements (the conjugacy problem); describe an algorithm that, given two finite presentations, decides whether or not the groups presented are isomorphic (the isomorphism problem).
+For arbitrary finite presentations, these problems are undecidable and so upper bounds on complexity are impossible.
+Obtaining bounds on complexity requires working with presentations that come with a promise that they determine groups in a particular class, or presentations that provide (intrinsic or extrinsic) additional structure.
 From Dehn's work, finite length-reducing rewriting systems that satisfy various convergence properties emerged as finite group presentations that simultaneously specify interesting infinite groups and provide natural solutions to the corresponding word problems.

 A research program, active since the 1980s, seeks to classify the groups that may be presented by finite length-reducing rewriting systems satisfying various convergence properties.
 The hyperbolic groups \cite{Gromov87}, the virtually-free groups \cite{Hermiller} (groups with a free subgroup of finite index~-- by Muller and Schupp's theorem \cite{MS1} they are also known as context-free groups), and the plain groups \cite{GilmansConjecture} are important classes of groups, each a proper subclass of the class before, that arise within this program.
 A group is {\em plain} if it is isomorphic to a free product of finitely many finite groups and a free group of finite rank.
 The plain groups may be characterised as the fundamental groups of finite graphs of finite groups with trivial edge groups \cite{KPS1973}, and as the groups admitting a finite group presentation with a simple reduced word problem \cite{HaringSmith}.
 Moreover, the plain groups are conjectured to be exactly the groups that may be presented by finite convergent length-reducing rewriting systems \cite{MadlenerOttoLengthReducing}.